ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Listener := Connection.ListenClone()
 ~~~

+ListenClone() creates a Listener that listens on the same LocalEndpoint as the one the
+cloned Connection is using.
+Any new Connection received by this Listener will be
+entangled with the cloned Connection.
 Changing one of the Connection Properties on one Connection in the group
 changes it for all others.
 Message Properties, however, are not
 entangled.
 For example, changing "Timeout for aborting Connection" (see